 Photographer Asks Teens To Edit Their Pics Until They Look ‘Social Media Ready’, Posts The Alarming Results

 Teenagers feel a lot of pressure to be and look a certain way.
 But to what extent?
 To find out, creative agency M&C Saatchi has partnered with the renowned British photographer Rankin and MTArt Agency.
-As part of VISUAL DIET, a campaign that explores the impact of imagery on mental health, they asked a group of teens to polish their selfies for social media.
+As part of VISUAL DIET, a campaign that explores the impact of beauty standards on mental health, they asked a group of teens to polish their selfies for social media.

 “In the series ‘Selfie Harm‘ I was specifically looking and experimenting with the apps that are actually targeted at teenagers,” Rankin told Bored Panda.
 “They are like playing computer games and consequently are really good fun.
 I’ve personally enjoyed messing around with them but they are very addictive.”